YeudaWitman/app-weather/README.md

 ## Weather app
-a simple, responsive, web app that shows the weather of some city the data pulled from **accuweather.com** API service. during the development we use mock data, due to API limited to 50 requests per day.
+a simple, responsive, web app that shows the weather of some city.

+the data pulled from **accuweather.com** API service.

+during the development we use mock data, due to API limited to 50 requests per day.

 ### Known todos: